 How’s your “Me-time”?

-As a Christian, I believe that my priorities should be God first, my husband, my child, my work, and then my ministry.
+As a Christian, I believe that my priorities should be to put God first, second is my husband, then my child, my work, and lastly my ministry.
 But I also believe in the importance of having the time for myself.
 For me it’s not really being selfish.
 Because If I don’t take the time to care for myself, my needs, and some of my wants, eventually I might struggle in some aspects of my life that can hinder me from giving my best service to my family and most especially to God.

 Proverbs 17:22 says that a joyful heart is good medicine, but a crushed spirit dries up the bones.
 Indeed God is the only source of true joy but he also uses other things to bring a smile on our faces.

 Just this month, I was able to go out with some of my dear friends to celebrate their birthdays.
 I enjoyed again their company.
 We dine out,had a spa, played a tower building game, laughed our heads off, and encouraged one another,.
 It was really refreshing because we don’t see each other that often.
 Then the next Saturday, I attended a workshop on blogging hosted by Mamacademy.
 It was titled “Inspired to blog, blog to inspire”.
 I learned a lot about blogging and was really motivated to strive on it by what the speaker had shared.
 It’s good to meet new moms who share the same passion as you do.
 It was again refreshing for me.
 I became more hopeful of what God wants me to do and how he wants me to glorify Him on the things I do for my “me-time”.